-Single Tooth Implants – Northgate, Seattle, WA
+Single Tooth Dental Implants – Northgate, Seattle, WA

 Fill in the Gap and Reclaim Your Smile

 If you are missing just one tooth, you may not be in any hurry to replace it.
 After all, you can still eat without too much inconvenience, and you might not be concerned about aesthetics.
 But did you know that even a single missing tooth can have devastating consequences for your oral health?
 Your remaining teeth may drift out of place, leading to misalignment and TMJ problems.
 The bone and gum tissue in the area will begin to deteriorate.
 You may even eventually suffer from further tooth loss.
-Fortunately, your dentist in Northgate offers treatments that can prevent such issues and help you to once again enjoy a healthy, complete smile.
+Fortunately, your dentist in Northgate offers single tooth dental implants that can prevent such issues and help you to once again enjoy a healthy, complete smile.

 Single Tooth Replacement Options